TaitoUnited/taito-cli/docs/manual/01-introduction.md

-taito install                      # Install linters and other dependencies on host taito start                        # Start the local development environment taito init                         # Initialize the local database with database tables and development data taito open app                     # Open application web UI running on local environment taito info                         # Show user credentials required for signing in taito feat: posts                  # Switch to 'feature/posts' branch (and create it, as it does not exist yet) taito feat merge                   # Rebase, merge and delete the 'feature/posts' branch, switch back to dev branch
+taito install                      # Install linters and other dependencies on host taito start                        # Start the local development environment taito init                         # Initialize the local database with database tables and development data taito open client                  # Open application web UI running on local environment taito info                         # Show user credentials required for signing in taito feat: posts                  # Switch to 'feature/posts' branch (and create it, as it does not exist yet) taito feat merge                   # Rebase, merge and delete the 'feature/posts' branch, switch back to dev branch